Austin and the Texas Hill Country

 Balmorhea Pool for Kids in West Texas.

-Balmorhea Pool offers close to two-acres of swimming in the heart of West Texas, right off Interstate 10.
+Balmorhea Pool offers close to two acres of swimming in the heart of West Texas, right off Interstate 10.
 Photo Credit: Catherine Parker

 It is hotter than a firecracker during the summer in Texas.
-A swimming pool is nice though for a really refreshing way to cool off in the summer, jump into a Texas swimming hole.
-A natural pool, fed by natural spring water, features cool water that feels good against your skin.
-Piping underground, the springs bubble to the surface through the limestone in the Texas Hill Country.
+A swimming pool is nice, though, for a really refreshing way to cool off in the summer, jump into a Texas swimming hole.
 In addition, the short Texas winters mean it’s swimming season from April through October.
 Here are the Top Texas Swimming Holes.

 Barton Springs Pool offers a spring-fed pool in the center of Austin.
 Texas swimming holes

-Barton Springs Pool offers three acres of family fun in the center of Austin, Texas.
+Barton Springs Pool offers three acres of family fun in the center of Austin, Texas. credit: Catherine Parker

 1. Barton Springs Pool in Austin Texas

 Admission is charged from late April until October 31.
-Adult admission is $9, juniors (12 to 17) and seniors (62+) is $5, kids (1 to 12) is $4 and babies are free.
+Adult admission is $9, juniors (12 to 17) and seniors (62+) are $5, kids (1 to 12) are $4, and babies are free.

 The Deep Eddy Pool, in Austin.
 Texas swimming holes.